 … Some text in-between …

-As mentioned before, the axioms rather than the voting rules are used to justify an outcome.
-More specific, certain instances of axioms are used; these instances represent the usage of a certain axiom in a concrete situation and are indicated by A'.
+As mentioned before, the axioms, rather than the voting rules, are used to justify an outcome.
+More specifically, certain instances of axioms are used; these instances represent the usage of a certain axiom in a concrete situation and are indicated by A'.